boyiguo1/tpSVG/README.md

 - What types of spatially-resolved transcriptomics (SRT) data that `tpSVG` supports?

-  *Both sequenced-based SRT and image-based SRT are supported by `tpSVG`.
+  *Both sequenced-based SRT and image-based SRT data are supported by `tpSVG`.
 For more details, please refer to the vignette
   \[supported_data_structure\]\](<https://boyi-guo.com/tpSVG/articles/supported_data_structure.html#image-based-srt-in-spatialexperiment-e-g--spatialfeatureexperiment>).*